-NRS 201 Promoting Psychological Health, Maintenance & Restoration
+NRS 201 Promoting Psychological Health, Maintenance & Restoration 99 hours/6 credits

 Theory and clinical course designed to focus on holistic nursing assessment and intervention for clients and families experiencing alterations specific to the human psychological domain.
 Students will also explore assessment and intervention of the environmental (social) domain to advance nursing management competencies.
 Outside work is required in this class in readings, writing assignments, and Computer Assisted Instruction (CAI) assignments.